epiphronquant/HKEX_shortsell/README.md

 3. _HKEX_ (various links found in data file): Shares Outstanding, Market Cap, Stock Name CN, Listed?, ETF?

 manual_update.py was used to manually gather this data.
+The code doesn't run perfectly and needs manual intervention.

 **Chart by Chart Explanation**